Consider this Analogy

 This is similar to what has happened with Vitamin D studies.

-All the studies that I have read about either use to small of a Vitamin D dose or conduct the study for too short of a time period before drawing conclusions.
+All of the studies that I have read about either use too small of a Vitamin D dose or conduct the study for too short of a time period before drawing conclusions.

 A publication of Harvard Medical School, Harvard Health Publications, reported that “Although vitamin D is essential to bone health, a controlled clinical trial published in JAMA Internal Medicine this week found that vitamin D supplements didn’t build bone in postmenopausal women with blood levels of vitamin D below the 30 ng/mL–the threshold generally considered necessary for good health.
 In that study, researchers at the University of Wisconsin randomly assigned 260 women to three groups: one got either 800 IU daily and a placebo twice a month; one got a placebo daily and 50,000 IU of vitamin D twice a month; the third got placebos daily and twice a month.
 The study lasted a year.
 The researchers found that neither dose of vitamin D had a significant effect on bone mass, falls or fractures.”